PHOENIX-MEDIA/magento2-helm/README.md

 ```

 ### Step 4
-Create new cluster
+Create new a Kubernetes cluster:

 ```
 gcloud container clusters create <cluster-name> --zone=asia-east1-a --addons=HttpLoadBalancing,GcePersistentDiskCsiDriver,GcpFilestoreCsiDriver --image-type=UBUNTU_CONTAINERD --machine-type=e2-standard-2
 ```

 ### Step 5
-Create static IP for ingress (Optional, since ingress IP will not change unless you redeploy it) and update the *values_gke.yaml* file
+Create a static IP for the Ingress domain (optional, since an Ingress IP will not change unless you redeploy it) and update the *values_gke.yaml* file:

 ```
 gcloud compute addresses create <adress-name> --global
 ```

 ### Step 6
-Pull the chart dependencies and deploy the Helm chart.
+Pull the chart dependencies and deploy the Helm chart:

 ```
-helm dependency update #pulls all the other charts that our chart uses helm upgrade -i -f values_gke.yaml --create-namespace -n <your-namespace> magento .
+helm dependency update
+helm upgrade -i -f values_gke.yaml --create-namespace -n <your-namespace> magento .
 ```

 ### Step 7
-Wait until all the deployments are done and make sure that there is a dns ressource resolving the domain name to the ingress ip.
-Afterwards navigate to `http://<your-domain>` and enjoy
+Wait until all the workloads reached ready state and ensure the DNS resolves the configured domain name to the Ingress IP.
+Navigate to `http://<your-domain>` and checkout the new Magento2 instance.

 #### Disclaimer
-This guide and the `values_gke.yaml` file are configured for the *magento.phoenix-media.rocks* domain.
-You will need to update a few lines on the said file as shown in [this section](https://github.com/PHOENIX-MEDIA/magento2-helm#updating-values-files)
+This guide and the `values_gke.yaml` file are configured for the *magento.phoenix-media.rocks* example domain.
+You will need to update a few lines as described [this section](https://github.com/PHOENIX-MEDIA/magento2-helm#updating-values-files).

 ## Changelog
+### [2.4.3] - 2022-08-18
+- Added template for GKE managed certificates
+- Enhanced README by GKE deployment guide

 ### [2.4.2] - 2022-08-11
 - Use PHOENIX MEDIA's Magento OpenSource 2.4.5 build as base image
--

 ### [2.4.1] - 2022-07-21
 - Added optional ingressClassName
 - Added values_docker.yaml for Docker Desktop deployments